Thesis Skin for Photographers: Exhibit

 Customize to Taste

-Since this skin aims to cater to the artistic community I fully expect you to want to make significant changes and customizations to the skin.
 I’ll try to help you through the more common issues you may encounter but I simply don’t have the time to answer all of the questions and issues you may encounter when heavily changing a free skin.
+Although, leaving the attribution link in your footer will definitely help your chances of getting some support for the skin. 😉

 Fortunately, the Thesis support forums are absolutely top notch and I’ve never failed to get the help I needed.
 That’s one of the things that makes Thesis great so be sure to take advantage of it!